 - Essential oil of your choice (for fragrance)

 This recipe is great for cleaning surfaces or hands.
 For those who prefer to use bleach for cleaning, a couple of caps of bleach would be ok.
-Bleach is not suggested if there are young children in the home that are using the wipes for any reason.
+Don’t use bleach if there are young children in the home that are using the wipes for any reason.